ChuckleScriptCraft/Blackjack/README.md

 **Author: Harry Mancinelli**

-Exists as learning pyhon repository for single user
+Exists as learning python repository for single user

 _to be updated_